FelippePaulo/DNSTest/README.md

 # DNSTest
-Test to check witch dns is best for bloquing pharming atacks
+Test to check witch dns is best for bloquing atacks